 - After an hour (when soup should have reduced by at least 1/4) taste for flavor, and add salt and fresh ground black pepper as needed.

 - If the soup doesn’t seem flavorful enough, cook a bit longer to reduce a little more.

-- When soup has a good mushroom flavor, puree either by using an immersion blender to puree soup in the pot, or by carefully removing hot soup to a food processor or or regular blender to puree.
+- When soup has a good mushroom flavor, puree either by using an Immersion Blender (affiliate link) to puree soup in the pot, or by carefully removing hot soup to a food processor or or regular blender to puree.
 (Be very careful if using food processor or blender.
 Puree in batches, and don’t overfill the container.)